Skip to main content

 🔥 Most Active Areas

-• Estate grounds and lawns
+• Estate grounds approaching the manor

-• Edge of the lake
+• Path between the house and lake

 👁️ Common Sightings

-• Full-bodied apparition of a horse and rider
+• Full-bodied apparition of horse and rider

-• Rider in antiquated (15th/16th century) attire
+• Rider in 15th-century nobleman's attire

-• Sudden veering into the lake
+• Sudden turn toward the lake

-• Instantaneous disappearance
+• Instantaneous disappearance upon entering water

 Paranormal Investigations